Kirstie Parker: Career

+In June 2021 she took up the role of interim CEO of Tandanya National Aboriginal Cultural Institute in Adelaide, until late January 2022.

 Awards and honours

 Parker has received numerous awards for both her writing and advocacy.
 In 2001, she received the Australian Government's Centenary Medal for her work with Indigenous communities and women.
 She received a Centenary Medal for contribution to the Indigenous community and Australian life (2003), and an International Women’s Day Award for service to the SA community in 2000.
-Her journalism was recognized in 2008 with the Print Media Award of the Australian Human Rights Commission for her article, National Apology: commemorative lift out.
+Her journalism was recognized in 2008 with the Print Media Award of the Australian Human Rights Commission for her article "National Apology: commemorative lift out".
 In 2012, Parker was recognized for her activism on behalf of Indigenous people with the 100 Women of Influence Awards presented by the Australian Financial Review.
 She was one of the inaugural women honoured with the Australian Peacewomen Awards of the Women's International League for Peace and Freedom at the organization's centennial celebrations in 2015.

-In 2016, Parker was a finalist in the 2016 NSW Women of the Year Awards (Aboriginal Woman of the Year category).
+Parker was a finalist in the 2016 NSW Women of the Year Awards (Aboriginal Woman of the Year category).
 In 2018, her unpublished manuscript The Making of Ruby Champion won the David Unaipon Award of the Queensland Literary Awards, which included both publication and prize money.